reza-rahim/test-change/test.md

 Flocker is configured to use ZFS file system.
 In a cloud environment, the system should be using network persistence volume such as EBS or Ceph.
 When we move the mongo db Docker container form node2 to node3, `Flocker would move all the data from node2 using ZFS replication feature`.

 ### Logging
 All Docker containers are configured to use [rsyslog driver](https://docs.docker.com/engine/admin/logging/overview/).
-Each container goes goes to `/var/log/docker/<app_name>/docker.log`.
+Each container goes goes to
+   `/var/log/docker/<app_name>/docker.log`.

+Each local rsyslog is set up forward the local Docker log central rsyslog server for `log aggregation`.
+For this application `node1` is set to be the cental log server.
+Centralized log could be found:
+   `/var/log/remote/`

+For prodcution system, log could be aggregated using [ELK Stack](https://www.elastic.co/webinars/introduction-elk-stack)

 ### Debuging